 I was so grateful to see the competition director and Senior Spanish Athletics Federation official, José Luis de Carlos Macho arrive at the hospital in his car to pick me up and take me back to the hotel.
 It was so good of him and he even called the airline to arrange help at the airport for the following morning.
 While navigating the airport on crutches with a wheelie bag was a bit of a struggle, I was so glad to finally get home.

 Once I was back in Northern Ireland, I arranged an appointment with foot and ankle specialist Alistair Wilson, who confirmed that I had a Jones’ fracture.
-I would surgery to insert a screw for the boned to repair properly.
-One week after the break, I had the surgery privately to repair the bone so that I still had a chance of making Tokyo 2020.
+I would undergo surgery to have a screw inserted for the bone to repair properly.
+One week after the break, I had the surgery privately to repair the bone so that I still had a chance of making Tokyo 2020

 I spent a couple of weeks resting before I could try to start walking at home in trainers, and outside in a boot.
 My calf muscle had wasted in a matter of days following the fracture, so I knew I would have a lot of work to do.
 The surgeon saw me after two weeks and I got the go ahead to start some walking on the Alter-G treadmill and some spin bike sessions.
 I also began working with my physios Kerry Kirk, Dave Minion and Ronan McLoughlin with plenty of foot drills to strengthen all the muscles and tendons that had become weak.